Julius Peter Garesché: Civil War

 When the American Civil War broke out in 1861, Garesché declined a commission as brigadier general of volunteers.
 He was, however, breveted as a staff major on May 14, 1861 and was given the permanent rank of major on August 3, 1861.

 He was promoted to the rank of lieutenant colonel and assistant adjutant general on July 17, 1862 and was made chief of staff to Major General William S. Rosecrans.

-Rosecrans' biographer (WM Lamers, The Edge of Glory, LSU Press, pbk Ed, 1999, p.
+Rosecrans's biographer (WM Lamers, The Edge of Glory, LSU Press, pbk Ed, 1999, p.
 193) says of Garesché: "He seemed without earthly ambition, half mystic, half saint; he denied himself reasonable comforts to help the poor...the Confederates considered him the 'most gallant gentleman in the army.'"

-In this capacity he participated in the operations of the Army of the Cumberland at the Battle of Stones River on December 31, 1862.
+In this capacity, he participated in the operations of the Army of the Cumberland at the Battle of Stones River on December 31, 1862.
 Riding with General Rosecrans toward the Round Forest, Garesché was decapitated by a cannonball.
 The battle was his first combat during the Civil War.
 General William B. Hazen soon afterward happened upon the lifeless body and removed Garesché's West Point ring and personal Bible.

 Colonel Garesché was interred at Mount Olivet Cemetery in Washington, D.C.